 Spin-off strip Gnasher’s Tale begins in The Beano.

-Tricky Dicku debuts in Topper.
+Tricky Dicky debuts in Topper.
 A different character with the same name previously appeared in Cor!!

 High quality 2000AD sister title Star Lord is launched.
 Sadly, it fails and merges into 2000AD quickly bringing Ro-Busters (featuring Ro-Jaws and Hammerstein) and Strontium Dog with it.
 All of these characters prove to be popular and enduring.